kwesiamoh/gas-turbine-digital-twin/README.md

 ---

+## 📐 Project Scope

+The project covers:

+- Estimation of CO and NOx from the nine operational variables in the UCI gas-turbine dataset
+- Physics-derived feature engineering and physics-constrained neural-network training
+- Comparison of XGBoost and neural soft sensors using a chronological train/test split
+- Prediction intervals, held-out performance checks, and detection of potential concept drift
+- Historical-data playback and operator-oriented model monitoring in the Streamlit dashboard

+The current scope does not cover:

+- A live connection to plant sensors, SCADA, or control systems
+- Automated turbine control or operating-point optimisation
+- Pollutants or plant configurations outside the supplied dataset
+- Root-cause diagnosis of combustion or equipment faults
+- Regulatory certification or replacement of required emissions-monitoring equipment

+---

 ## 🧠 Core Idea: Physics + AI

 Most machine learning models only learn patterns from raw data.
 This project also incorporates **thermodynamic knowledge** through engineered features and a differentiable gradient regularizer.

-The neural soft sensor is trained not only to minimise prediction error, but also to respect physically motivated directional priors for its predicted CO response.
-This is a physics-constrained multi-task neural network, not a conventional PINN that enforces governing ODE or PDE residuals.
+The neural soft sensor minimises prediction error while respecting physically motivated directional priors for its predicted CO response.
+It uses a physics-constrained multi-task neural-network formulation based on gradient regularisation.

 ---